shannon — What is it?

 Why it matters

-Shannon is gaining attention due to its unique approach of combining source code analysis with real exploit execution, addressing the gap in continuous security testing during rapid software development cycles.
-Its autonomous operation and comprehensive vulnerability coverage make it stand out in the market.
+Shannon is gaining attention due to its unique approach of combining source code analysis with live exploitation, addressing the gap in continuous security testing during the software development lifecycle.
+Its autonomous operation and reproducible proof-of-concept exploits are distinctive technical choices that stand out.

 Source: Synthesis of README and project traits